facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 rabbitmq-consumer --env dev
 ```

-Please make sure that the binary has the "execute" permission, when the process starts, will print a log like this:
+Please make sure that the binary has the "execute" permission, when the process starts, it will print a log like this:
 ```log
 2018-10-19 14:02:53 - config/config.toml loaded correctly.
 2018-10-19 14:02:53 - Connection to: V4(127.0.0.1:5672)